oncomouse/courses/2021/engl460fall2021.md

 Each week, on Wednesday, you have a lab exercise.
 This will be a particular set of tasks derived from the week's discussion topic.
 The week following the exercise, you will be asked to submit a report of what you did, what you learned, what challenges you faced, and how or if you overcame them.
 Additionally, you will submit the artifact you were asked to create.

-You are not required to complete all lab reports to earn an "A" in this course, however, it is **strongly recommended** you at least attempt all 11 labs.
+You are not required to complete all lab reports to earn an "A" in this course, however, it is **strongly recommended** you at least attempt all 10 labs.

 ### Big Questions

 At the start of each week (by Sunday night), you will be asked to submit a big question to help guide our weekly discussion.
-For the first 11 weeks of class, this will be based on the reading.
+These will be based on the reading.
 What aspects did you not understand?
 What do you wish to know more about?
 What was unclear?
+Does something you read relate to another class or topic of interest?

+These questions, to be considered "satisfactory," must be generative of discussion and somewhat open-ended.
+"Why" and "how" questions are particularly good.
+For more on writing good discussion questions, [click here](/courses/questions.html)

 Each big question needs to be posted to Slack.